 UNC System Military Affairs

 The University of North Carolina System is proud to support our military and is committed to the mission of educating members of the U.S. Armed Forces, veterans, and their families.
-The UNC System military affairs team provides coordination and strategy for all UNC System institutions and acts as a single point of contact for external partners.

 Through Systemwide programs, initiatives, and partnerships, the UNC System is committed to ensuring that we offer military supportive policies; flexible online degree programs; strong external partnerships with national and statewide stakeholders; and academic credit for military training.

-Awarding Academic Credit for Military Training
+Awarding Course Credit for Military Training and Experience

 The UNC System has developed a Military Equivalency System (MES) to optimize the transfer of academic credit based on relevant military training and experience.
 Military course equivalencies in MES are based on American Council on Education (ACE) credit recommendations for military formal training and occupational experience and support a faculty-driven process for decisions regarding award of academic credit.